 Deviled eggs are a classic southern dish.
-And come Easter time each year, they are an absolute must.
-But Easter isn’t the only time, these traditional halved delicacies show out.
-They are also expected at most every picnic and church gathering across the Bible Belt, regardless of size or formality, from April to October and sometimes in between.
-By golly, deviled eggs even warranted the creation of their own special dish- the egg plate for the transportation and serving of these hardboiled wonders.
+They are expected at most every picnic and church gathering across the Bible Belt, regardless of size or formality, from April to October and sometimes in between.
+By golly, deviled eggs even warranted the creation of their own special dish- the egg plate for the transportation and serving of these hard boiled wonders.
 You know you’ve officially arrived when you own at least one (or two) of these funny shaped platters with the egg-shaped cups around the edge.

 Given its popularity, it’s no wonder that every good Southerner has her own favorite deviled egg recipe, one she grew up with and favors above all others.
 These can range from a classic recipe with common ingredients like mayonnaise and pickle relish to more regional recipes that include shrimp, crab or even jalapenos.
 There are even more deviations from the traditional deviled egg recipe that use butter or sour cream to amp up the creamy texture of the yolk.